 In the case of a terrorist incident, the Transportation Security Administration could be held liable for failing to prevent a passenger from bringing contraband material such as weapons of mass destruction onto the plane.

 What to Do If You or a Loved One Are Involved in a Airplane Crash?

 Have you or a love one been injured in a plane crash?
 You may be eligible for compensation to cover the costs of health care, funeral expenses, long-term therapy and pain and suffering.

-Often time, an airline employee, airplane owner, airplane manufacturer or government agency is liable for the airplane crash and injuries or deaths resulting from the crash.
+Often time, an airline employee, airplane owner, airplane manufacturer or government agency is liable for the airplane crash and injuries or wrongful death resulting from the crash.

 Because of the complexities associated with aviation law, it’s important to hire an attorney with experience and a track record of success in the personal injury field.
 An experienced and competent lawyer will be more likely to secure a fair settlement that can cover all of your expenses, including mental health care.